-Now that you have a better understanding of who millennials are (and why you need them!) let’s continue.
+Now that you have a better understanding of who millennials are and why having a strong omnichannel presence is important (and why you need them!)

 What Social Media Do Millennials Use?

-79% of millennials use social media more than once a day.
+79% of millennials use social media multiple times every day.

 They also divide their time between several different platforms rather than sticking to just one.